-The only method that is used by the library for Call Home support is a broadband connection that uses the Electronic Customer Care (ECC) Call Home function through the system console.
+The only method that is used by the library for Call Home support is a broadband connection that uses the Electronic Customer Care Call Home function through the system console.

-To perform an ECC Call Home operation through a system console, the TS4500 tape library sends Call Home information across a private Ethernet connection to the system console.
-The system console then performs the ECC Call Home operation and sends the information to IBM through the Ethernet (broadband) connection provided by the customer.
+To perform an Electronic Customer Care Call Home operation through a system console, the TS4500 Tape Library sends Call Home information across a private Ethernet connection to the system console.
+The system console then performs the Electronic Customer Care Call Home operation and sends the information to IBM through the Ethernet (broadband) connection provided by the customer.

-The IMC is preconfigured for remote support with the TS4500 tape library.
-The IMC also comes equipped with a RJ45 port that can be used to connect an external network cable for remote support.
+The IMC is preconfigured for remote support with the TS4500 Tape Library.
+The IMC also comes equipped with an RJ45 port that can be used to connect an external network cable for remote support.